+All successful applicants will be nominated for the following named awards.

+Dementia Advocates Award

-All successful applicants will be nominated for the Dementia Advocates' Award.
-A small group of people with a lived experience of dementia (Dementia Advocates) will be invited to review successful applications and decide which is most likely to be of interest to, or yield important outcomes for, people living with dementia, their families, friends and carers.
+A small group of people with a living experience of dementia (Dementia Advocates, who are members of Dementia Australia's Dementia Advocates Program) will be invited to review successful applications and decide which is most likely to be of interest to, or yield important outcomes for, people living with dementia, their families, friends and carers.
 The Dementia Advocates' Award does not carry additional funding.